 7 Wonders (Ages 10 and up)

-You are the leader of one of the 7 great cities of the Ancient World.
-Gather resources, develop commercial routes and affirm your military supremacy.
+You are the leader of one of the seven great cities of the Ancient World.
+Gather resources, develop commercial routes, and affirm your military supremacy.
 Build your city and erect an architectural wonder which will transcend future times.

 Better Me (Ages 12 and up)

-Using the principles of positive psychology, the game challenges players to take real world action to improve themselves and their life.
+Using the principles of positive psychology, the game challenges players to take real-world action to improve themselves and their life.
 It also strengthens relationships by helping people connect in a meaningful way.
-The game creates amazing conversation, allowing players to quickly learn about themselves and their fellow players.
-And all in an encouraging and fun atmosphere, with no pressure or judgment permitted.
+The game creates amazing conversations, allowing players to quickly learn about themselves and their fellow players.
+And all in an encouraging and fun atmosphere, without pressure or judgment permitted.

 Above and Below (Ages 13 and up)

-Make game night fun again with one of these amazing games!
-This collection of unique popular board games for kids and families make a great gift idea for Christmas and Birthdays.
+Make family game night fun again with one of these amazing games for kids that even parents will love!
+This collection of unique popular board games for kids and families makes a great gift idea for Christmas or a Birthday.

 Know of another unique popular board game you think belongs on this list?
-Share it in the comments below!
-I’m always up for discovering a new game to try 🙂
+Please share it in the comments below!
+Our family is always up for discovering a new game to try. 🙂

 - Ultimate Gift Guide for Kids